auramo/shop/README.md

 ### server.js

-Fills the HTML template file ([handlebars template](http://handlebarsjs.com/)) with data from productData.json and serves it from the root (http://localhost:8080).
+Just a plain web server serving static files at this point.

-### productListTemplate.handlebars
+### index.html

 Mostly plain HTML, only dynamic part is the product list HTML table.

 ### products.js

-Handles filtering of the product list when search field is changed.
+Handles fetching products via ajax, rendering it and filtering of the product list when search field is changed.

 ### throttledinput.js